AshR-03/Buffer-Data-System-For-Roblox-Studio/README.md

 ## Local Project Installation and Use

- - Download and open the `dataSystem.rbxl` file from this repository from your local computer. `ServerScriptService` will contain the code required to run the data module.
+ - Download and open the `projectFile.rbxl` file from this repository from your local computer. `ServerScriptService` will contain the code required to run the data module.
  - Copy the folder containing the package, and paste it into `ServerScriptService` of your Current Roblox Studio Environment.
  - To Save the required data, edit the `DataManager` module script's DataSizes Table.
 This table is **never stored** in heap memory for an extended span.